 Get it in Writing!

 Now, that’s not to say that you shouldn’t be decisive.
 STRIVE to stick to every decision.
-While potential problems should have already been discussed, it’s the creative decisions that are apt to cause trouble.
-That’s why you need to be certain of every choice you make BEFORE starting the job.
-Having a sudden fit of indecisiveness will cost time and money and likely cause some tension.
+While potential problems should have already been discussed, creative decisions will likely cause trouble.